 Nearly two hundred terms are given short, one-line defintions, with links to graphs or articles for further explanation.

-Principles of Microeconomics in Principles (General)
+Glossaries of Economic Terms in Principles (General)

 Economics and business dictionary from The Guardian, with bias towards business and finance but covering main economics concepts (e.g. Deflation, Keynesian economics, Retail price index) and institutional terms (e.g. Agenda 21, Federal Reserve Board, Nikkei 225).
 Basic, single-paragraph definitions.

 The AmosWeb site (aimed at demystifiying Economics for a lay audience) contains this searchable and browsable glossary, taken mostly from Orley Amos' 'Economic Literacy'.
 It supplies short definitions for over 2000 terms, with links to related terms.

 This glossary of economic terms forms part of the support site for Joseph Stiglitz's Principles of Macroeconomics 4th ed. student website.
 It is simply laid out, with hundreds of entries, browsable alphabetically, from absolute advantage to zero elasticity.
 The definitions are short and are not linked to other material.